Back to Journal

 - -Capture implicit rules

-- -~92 percent accuracy
+- -92% accuracy

-- -Minimal retraining required
+- -Minimal retraining needed

-Why It Takes 1 to 2 Weeks
+Why It Takes 1-2 Weeks

-You cannot rush knowledge capture.
-You need
+You can't rush knowledge capture.
+You need:

 - -Multiple observation sessions

-- -Exposure to different scenarios
+- -Different scenarios

 - -Edge case coverage